 How to Prevent Yourself and Others From Getting Sick Again After a Stomach Virus

-Things You'll Need to Clean Up Properly During and After a Stomach Virus:
+Supplies You'll Need for Cleaning Up Properly During and After a Stomach Virus:

 - Plastic trash bags